Crunchmaster products. |

 * Mini Pops.
 Locally based in Stoughton, they make popcorn... without the corn.
 Instead, it's made of sorghum!
 Like wheat, corn is in *everything* as a filler ingredient and some people are starting to have auto-immune and allergic responses to it.
 An incredibly healthy and tasty snack.

-How many donut holes do you
+How many donut holes do you think are in there? |

 * Inclusive Menu Consulting.
 A new local business providing training, information, press releases and sourcing to restaurants, suppliers and caterers about cross-contamination and gluten-free menu options.
 Genius.